 The banks don’t always have all the major currencies and their rates are usually higher.

-It is very popular for locals as the town of Port Noarlunga is mainly residential now, combining with the neighbouring suburb of Christie’s Beach.
+It is very popular for locals as the town of Port Noarlunga is mainly residential now, combining with the neighboring suburb of Christie’s Beach.

 It is 27km south of Adelaide and has a population of 2,632.
-The major shopping centre of the Colonnades has the only foreign exchange company in the entire district.
-It is located on Jetty Rd, but it does keep only normal business hours and there are also banks which do a foreign exchange but the banking hours are even more limited.
+The major shopping center of the Colonnades has the only foreign exchange company in the entire district.
+It is located on Jetty Rd, but it does keep only normal business hours and there are also banks that do a foreign exchange but the banking hours are even more limited.

-People from this area would probably have to resort to travelling to Adelaide in order to get the best rates of exchange.
+People from this area would probably have to resort to traveling to Adelaide in order to get the best rates of exchange.